We believe that specialist higher education is best delivered:

 Between October 2003 and October 2007, the college grew from approximately 26 full-time students to 120.
 From 2006 discussions took place to form a collaborative link with a university.
 The aim was to take the core themes that underpinned the successful HND and develop them into a three-year bachelor of music degree with the addition of some clever new innovations for students.
 During this period the NVQ qualification was replaced with a BTEC Edexcel Level 4 Professional Diploma.

 A collaborative link was agreed with Middlesex University (MU) in October 2007 with a view that from October 2008, LCCM would provide two programmes: a 3-year BMus (Hons) in Music Performance and Production with MU and a one-year HNC in Music Performance with Edexcel.
 Also in 2008, LCCM doubled the size of its buildings with the addition of a second site at 235 Union Street, SE1.
 With this expanded capacity, LCCM continued to grow and by 2011 had approximately 240 students.

 We remain committed to the aims and principles that led us to establish LCCM, a college we still lead today.
-Our aim is to “transform higher education in music, writing, and software development by connecting our students to industry and investment.”
-LCCM Mission 2016-20.
+Our aim is to “transform higher education in music, technology and writing by connecting our students to industry and investment.”
+LCCM Mission 2018-20.